 - Stir the corn and then leave it to cook another 2 minutes.
 Do not add water or liquid to the pan.
 The high heat will char the corn and heat it up without having to grill it.
 Once your corn has browned with some little char marks and defrosted, remove the pan from the heat and transfer the corn to a bowl.

-- To the bowl with the corn, add the vegan sour cream, vegan grated parmesan, lime juice, chili lime seasoning and cilantro.
-Stir everything together to coat.½ cup vegan sour cream, 1 tablespoon vegan grated parmesan, 2 teaspoons lime juice, 1 teaspoon chili lime seasoning, 2 tablespoons fresh cilantro
+- To the bowl with the corn, add the vegan mayo/sour cream, vegan grated parmesan, lime juice, chili lime seasoning and cilantro.
+Stir everything together to coat.ยฝ cup vegan mayo, 1 tablespoon vegan grated parmesan, 2 teaspoons lime juice, 1 teaspoon chili lime seasoning, 2 tablespoons fresh cilantro

 - Taste the corn and add Cholula hot sauce, salt and pepper, to taste.Cholula hot sauce, sea salt and freshly ground black pepper